alexismreyes/todo/README.md

 ### SIMPLE REACT TO-DO LIST
 ***
-React to-do list in typescript
+The most simple React to-do list in typescript that you will find

 ***
 1) git clone